sparkfun/SparkFun_Qwiic_Navigation_Switch/docs/arduino_example.md

 !!! note
     Example 3 from the SparkFun I2C Expander Arduino Library uses the IoT RedBoard - ESP32's pin `14` for the interrupt.
 The example in this tutorial is slightly different and uses pin `4` for the interrupt.

 From your downloads, open the example labeled as **Example2_InterruptReadButtons_WriteLEDs.ino**.
-This example reads the button presses and writes to the non-addressable LED whenever there is an interrupt using the PCA9554 I/O I<sup>2</sup>C Expander.
+This example reads a switch and writes to the non-addressable LED whenever there is an interrupt using the PCA9554 I/O I<sup>2</sup>C Expander.
 Make sure to connect the Qwiic Navigation Switch's interrupt pin to the IoT RedBoard's pin `4`.

 For users using an Arduino microcontroller, select your board in the Tools menu (in our case the **SparkFun ESP32 IoT RedBoard**) and the correct Port it enumerated on.